Hi, I’m Caren.

 Now, I teach in-person yoga classes as well as through daily videos on my YouTube yoga channel.
 I also write about yoga and mindfulness practices that challenge the idea of “best” and inspire us to remember that we are whole exactly as we are right now.
 I’ve even got a mantra for that.

 While I may be depression-free, I practice yoga and meditation daily to release the anxiety that arises from misophonia, or selective sound sensitivity syndrome (4S).
-It’s a mostly unheard of neurological disorder that has no known cure, but that I’ve made significant progress toward overcoming through mindfulness and meditation practices.
+It’s a mostly unheard of neurological disorder that has no known cure, but that I’ve made significant progress toward overcoming through mindfulness and yoga nidra meditation.

 Since 2009, I’ve been teaching and inspiring creatives, heart-centered entrepreneurs, intention-driven teachers, and spiritual seekers to undo patterns of worry, depression and self-doubt that keep them from feeling whole and doing their work in the world.
 In the yoga tradition, this is one’s dharma — the process of aligning to your true self and personal mission.

 Why yoga and mindfulness?

 This is what it feels like when you’re in a rut.
 The antidote is an intentional yoga and meditation practice that activates your true spirit.